-Do not wipe or touch the tip of the cannula no remove excess drug.
+Do not wipe or touch the tip of the cannula to remove excess drug.

 The syringe is now ready for injection.

-Step 11.
 In a single slow motion, inject 0.005 mL of the drug material behind the iris in the inferior portion of the posterior chamber.
-If the sphere of administered drug after intraocular injection appears to be larger than 2 mm in diameter, excess drug material may be removed by irrigation and aspiration in the sterile surgical setting.
+If the sphere of administered drug after intraocular injection appears to be larger than 2 mm in diameter, excess drug material may be removed by irrigation and aspiration in the sterile surgical setting

 Dosage Forms And Strengths